Project update: April 2017

 The new locations of the towers will allow the City of Tacoma to add things like turn lanes, sidewalks and bicycle lanes down North 21st Street at some point in the future.

 What’s included in the tower replacement project?

-Tacoma Power is planning to replace the 19 aging lattice towers on and near North 21st Street with 12 steel monopoles on every other block.
+The 19 aging lattice towers on and near North 21st Street will be replaced with 12 steel poles on every other block.
 As part of the project, Cushman Substation will be disconnected from the electrical system.

 Why do the towers need to come down?

 The lattice towers are over 90 years old and in a state of significant deterioration.

 How many towers are there now, and how many will there be when the project is complete?